dsilabs/datazoomer/README.md

-Zoom - the python web platform that does less
+Zoom
 ====
+The python web platform that does less.

 Zoom is a small application platform for building dynamic web sites quickly.